GHASS19/Customer-Churn/README.md

 During the Data Wrangling stage we found:
 1. We have a wide range of call failures for each customer due to the high standard deviation of 7.263.
-2. We have more no complains than complains due to the mean being low at .0765.
+2. We have more no complaints than complaints due to the mean being low at .0765.
 3. The average age of a customer was 30.99 and the customer value range was from 0-2165.28.
 4. On average the customers used text messages more than calls.
 5. We have an unbalanced target variable of Churn where we have many more customers who did not churn, 2655 compared to 495 who actually did churn.